sbirdsill/PowerShell-PC-Inventory/README.md

 * A scheduled or immediate task
 * Add it to shell:startup
 * RMM software such as Datto or ConnectWise Automate

+ ### What if I don't have a on-premises file share?

+Outputting the CSV file to a synced SharePoint site or shared folder shortcut in OneDrive should be possible, however I have not tested this yet.
+I will confirm this at a later date.